 What Is Dill Weed?

-Dill weed is the specific term for the leafy, herbaceous part of the dill plant—harvested when the plant is young and before it flowers.
-The word “weed” here isn’t referring to something invasive; it's just a traditional name for the plant’s foliage.
-Dill weed is commonly sold fresh or dried and is often used interchangeably with the term “fresh dill,” although technically, dried dill weed is less intense in flavor than fresh leaves.
+Dill weed is the specific term for the leafy, herbaceous part of the Anethum graveolens plant.
+The word "weed" here is historical terminology (meaning "wild plant") and does NOT refer to an invasive species.
+It’s commonly sold fresh or dried and is often confused with "fresh dill," though dried dill weed has a milder flavor than fresh leaves.

 Common Uses for Dill Weed: